 Marron has broad experience in economic policy issues, including America's fiscal challenges, tax reform, energy and environment, and the financial crisis.
-He testifies frequently before Congress; appears often at conferences and in the media to discuss economic policy; and works to popularize economics through his blog and writings.
-He is the editor of 30-Second Economics, a short book that introduces readers to 50 of the most important theories in economics.
-He also advises several startup companies.
+He has testified frequently before Congress, appears often at conferences and in the media to discuss economic policy, and works to popularize economics through his blog and writings.
+He is the editor of 30-Second Economics, which introduces readers to 50 of the most important ideas in economics, and 30-Second Money, which does the same for finance.

 Marron currently serves on the boards of FairVote, Pomona College, and the Concord Coalition, advises Fair Observer and YieldStreet, and is a senior research fellow at the Climate Leadership Council.
 He studied mathematics at Harvard College and received his PhD in economics from the Massachusetts Institute of Technology.